 21-Degree Framing Nailers

 21-degree framing nailers use nails held together with a strip made of plastic.
-The nails in the strip are at 21-degree angles.
+The framing nails in the strip are at 21-degree angles.
 This is the most common framing nailer you can find, and you see it in use on heavyweight construction projects.
-Other uses include framing, siding, decking, and building houses.
+Other uses include framing, siding, decking, and building projects like dog houses.

 I decided to average this degree variation, but should point out that this type tends to range between 20- and 22-degrees.
 It depends on the individual manufacturer.